NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 - Domains provide domain-specific content, often built from `niem-core`
 	- Domains can draw from each other, although this is limited in practice
 - Code table namespaces define many of the code tables, built with infrastructure from `structures`
-	-
+	- Domains draw from it for code definitions
-- wrappers for external standards
+- Wrappers for external standards, built with infrastructure from `structures`

 ![Structural Diagram](Mapping_Graphics/Structural_Diagram.png)